 Jesus’ mother Mary has inspired more art and music than any other woman in history.
-And even in the modern age, she fascinates the imaginations of men and women of all faiths.
+Even in the modern age she fascinates the imaginations of men and women of all faiths.
 In fact, Mary has appeared on the cover of Time magazine more than any other person.
 What Catholics believe about this woman is very simple: Mary points us to Jesus.

 Mary Misunderstood: Do Catholics Worship Mary?

 The simple answer is no, Catholics don’t worship Mary.
 We pray to Mary, but not in the same way we pray to God—and not to worship her as a god.